 Once you’re bruised, you’ll have that telltale black-and-blue mark on your skin for up to 2 weeks.
 The bruise should change colors as it heals.
 You may also have some pain and swelling.
 It will hurt most in the first few days after your injury.

 When you’re bruised, there are simple things you can do to try to help the healing process along.
-These tips may help your bruise go away more quickly:
+Here are some tips that may help your bruise go away more quickly.

 Put ice on your bruise right after you get injured.
 That can reduce the size of your bruise, which may allow it to heal faster.
 The cold temperature from an ice pack makes the blood in that area flow more slowly.
 It may reduce the amount of blood that leaks out of your vessels.

-Don’t put ice directly on your bruise -- protect your skin by wrapping the ice in a washcloth or paper towel.
-Remove the ice from your skin after about 10 minutes.
+Don’t put ice directly on your bruise.
+Protect your skin by wrapping the ice in a washcloth or paper towel.
+Take the ice off after about 10 minutes.
 Leaving it on too long could harm your skin.
 It’s OK to put ice on your bruise several times a day, as long as you take a break after every time you do it.

 Peas, yes.
 Steak, no. You may have seen people in old movies or cartoons putting raw steaks on their bruises -- especially on black eyes.
 Don’t do this yourself.
 It’s not safe to handle raw meat or place it against your eye or another body part, since it may be loaded with bacteria.
 Steaks and other raw meats don’t have special healing powers that can help a bruise.
 Raw meat tends to be cold, so that’s why it may have been used to soothe sore spots in decades past.
 If you don’t have any ice in your freezer, reach for a bag of frozen peas instead of a steak.
 Place the whole bag of veggies on your bruise for 10 minutes at a time to ease the pain, just like you would with ice.